LGBTQ rights in Ethiopia: 2014 proposed anti-gay bill and rally

+However, the Ethiopian government later cancelled both the planned rally and the proposed bill by the Council of Ministers.

+Redwan Hussien, a government spokesman, said the anti-gay rally 'was on certain groups' agenda, but not the government's'.
+As for the proposed bill, he said that "[Homosexuality] is not a serious crime...The government thinks the current jail term is enough", confirming that homosexuality would not become an unpardonable offence.
+Dereje Negash said that the rally was cancelled after the Ethiopian Orthodox Tewahedo Church asked the government to do so, alleging that he had been "threatened by the gay community for organising the rally".

 2019 anti-LGBTQ protests

 In June 2019, a Chicago-based LGBTQ community, Toto Tours, announced its visit to Ethiopia, specifically to Bahir Dar and Lalibela from October.
 The tour incited objections from Ethiopians and the diaspora abroad, who organized protests in response.
 The organisation's owner Dan Ware said the controversy began in May 2019 when the group posted plans on social media.
 On 8 September, Dereje Negash denounced "the government's indifference to helping the LGBTQ movement in the East African country."
 An anonymous LGBTQ activist told Associated Press of his concern that there are wide misconceptions in the country that gay people may be culpable for the increasing incidence of rape.

 2023 crackdown on hospitality

 On 10 August 2023, the Ethiopian government raided venues in the hospitality industry in order to crack down on alleged homosexual activity in Addis Ababa.
 Security forces raided guest houses to shut them down and arrested managers linked to such acts.
 The Addis Ababa Peace and Security Administration Bureau stated that they were taking measures "against hotels, restaurants, guest houses, and other entertainment venues suspected of involvement in homosexual acts".
 The Bureau called for the public to report such incidents.
-Human rights groups said that LGBT people in Ethiopia still face persecution and stigma and are strongly prohibited from exposing their identities to society.
+Human rights groups said that LGBTQ people in Ethiopia still face persecution and stigma and are strongly prohibited from exposing their identities to society.

-The House of Guramayle, an LGBT advocacy group, expressed concerns about the LGBT community being suppressed and self-identified gay, lesbian and transgender people experiencing online harassment on platforms such as TikTok.
+The House of Guramayle, an LGBTQ advocacy group, expressed concerns about the LGBTQ community being suppressed and self-identified gay, lesbian and transgender people experiencing online harassment on platforms such as TikTok.
 On 2 August, a TikTok user called for gay men to be stabbed in their buttocks, and a young man was threatened by an individual who said "We should find them and kill them before stumbling with his foot".